 This study has certain limitations that should be addressed in future research.
-First, although the nursing students were recruited from different institutions in China, we used convenience sampling, and the participants were primarily full-time undergraduate students with internships at tertiary Grade A hospitals.
+First, although the nursing of the content and opportunities that cultivate their self-efficacy for students were recruited from different institutions in China, we used convenience sampling, and the participants were primarily full-time undergraduate students with internships at tertiary Grade A hospitals.
 Therefore, the results may not be representative of Chinese intern nursing students with different educational backgrounds working at different types of hospitals.
-In the future, multicenter, large sample, stratified random sampling can be conducted to improve sample representativeness.
-Moreover, the influencing factors included in this study were limited.
+In the future, multicentre, large sample, stratified random sampling can be conducted to improve sample representativeness.
+Second, the influencing factors included in this study were limited.
 Future studies should consider additional factors and mediators affecting the core nursing competence of intern nursing students.
+Third, while the cross-sectional design effectively captures variable associations at a specific time point, it inherently limits temporal causal inference.
+Future research could adopt longitudinal designs to enhance methodological rigour.
+Furthermore, although standardised scales were administered in the survey, reliance on self-reported data may introduce social desirability bias and interpretation discrepancies.
+These limitations could be mitigated in future research through sample size expansion and external validation via objective metrics.